Roland FP-30 Review

 In an era of wireless connectivity, this piano keeps up with the times by providing wireless Bluetooth connectivity that allows you to use it as a MIDI device with various apps and softwares.
 This is the Bluetooth version 4.0 which is quite good but we did experience the occasional disconnects and lags when using it.
 It also comes with a USB-B port that you can use for a more stable and consistent connection.
 This allows you to pair it up with a DAW and use it for music production.

 A big issue, however, is that Roland opted not to provide this piano with a quarter inch audio output which seriously handicaps the usability of this piano as a performance option.
 The onboard speakers are some of the best and accurately reproduce the sound from both ends of the audible range but they do not have enough punch to be heard clearly across a large hall or a big stage.
-This means that it is at best capable of being used on a smaller stage or as a practice keyboard which is a shame considering the sound capabilities of this instrument.
+This means that it is at best capable of being used on a smaller stage or as a practice keyboard which is a shame considering the sound capabilities of this digital instrument.

 Quite a lot of useful features